kaggwe-marvin/Learning-Bash/understand/understand.md

-What is Bash?
+# What is Bash?

-Bash (Bourne Again SHell) is a command processor that typically runs in a text window where you type commands into a terminal.
+-Bash (Bourne Again SHell) is a command processor that typically runs in a text window where you type commands into a terminal.
 It's not just for running commands, though; it can also execute scripts – sequences of commands that you've saved in a file.

-Scripts and Commands:
+## Scripts and Commands

-Commands: Single-line instructions you type in the terminal.
+-Commands: Single-line instructions you type in the terminal.

-bash
-Copy code
-echo "Hello, Marvin!"
+-echo "Hello, Marvin!"
 Scripts: Multiple commands saved in a file for execution.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 echo "Hello, Marvin!"

-Shebang (#!):
+### Shebang (#!)

-The #!/bin/bash at the beginning of the script is called a shebang.
+-The #!/bin/bash at the beginning of the script is called a shebang.
 It tells the system which interpreter to use to run the script.
 In this case, it's Bash.

-Executing Scripts:
+#### Executing Scripts

-Make the Script Executable:
+-Make the Script Executable:

-bash
-Copy code
 chmod +x script_name.sh

-Run the Script:
+-Run the Script:

-bash
-Copy code
 ./script_name.sh

-Comments:
+-Comments:
 In Bash, anything following a # is a comment and won't be executed.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash

-# This is a comment
+-# This is a comment

 echo "Hello, Marvin!"
 Output: